AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 {sample :height 450}WD\_Data\_Tree\_02{sample}

-### Accessing Data Items
+### Accessing Items

-Manipulating data very often requires addressing data items.
-You can either [search](#searching) for them or call special methods of the {api:anychart.data.Tree}anychart.data.Tree{api} and {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} classes, which are used in most samples below.
+If you need to access data items, you can either [search](#searching) for them or call special methods of the {api:anychart.data.Tree}anychart.data.Tree{api} and {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} classes.

-To address items at the root level, use the following methods of {api:anychart.data.Tree}anychart.data.Tree{api}:
+To access items at the root level, use the following methods of {api:anychart.data.Tree}anychart.data.Tree{api}:

 * {api:anychart.data.Tree#getChildAt}getChildAt(){api} – returns a root item with a given index
 * {api:anychart.data.Tree#getChildren}getChildren(){api} - returns an array containing all children of a root item with a given index